 “FordMurray was really excellent on the soup to nuts support all the way across the board,” Ernie said.
 With the knowledge of how to properly sponsor noncitizen individuals for work visas and permanent residence, Hood has added critical employees to its operations.

 The implementation of an immigration plan has not been without speed bumps.
-At first, hiring managers were wary of increased hiring timelines and added cost.
+At first, hiring managers were wary of increased hiring timelines and added costs.
 Company-wide education has been a critical component of FordMurray’s counsel, Caitlin said.

 “FordMurray provides realistic quotes and timelines, so we know exactly what to expect from the process,” Caitlin said.
 With some high-demand positions open for as long as a year, hiring managers find the cost of an immigration petition can be minuscule compared to the opportunity cost of unfilled positions.

 “When roles are not filled, we have to pause projects, which obviously has a huge impact on production,” Caitlin explained.
-With a new data management system to bring online, Ernie estimates the cost of an unfilled SAP position could add up in the hundreds of thousands of dollars.
+With a new data management system to bring online, Ernie estimates the cost of an unfilled SAP position could add up in hundreds of thousands of dollars.

 “Our first RFE really took us by surprise – we weren’t expecting it,” Caitlin said.
 FordMurray helped Hood identify correct job titles and find supporting paperwork to defend petitions, giving HR leaders and hiring managers the confidence to hire essential employees.